 As a boy I only knew my grandfather from my mother’s side.
 My paternal grandfather, John, was dead long before I was born.
 In that he died of his own hand my Father was reluctant to speak of him so I knew very little of his life.
 Now that I am a grandfather I feel compelled to tell my father’s story for the sake of all who follow.
 Therefore, I am writing this piece to honor him on his 96th birthday and make a record for the sake of his great-grandchildren, and beyond.

-Carl A. Lind was born on June 28th, 1920 in Romania.
+Carl A. Lind was born on June 28th, 1920 in Gatia, Romania.
 His family immigrated to the United States when he was two years old.
 The Lind Family settled in Cincinnati, Ohio.
-He attended St. Leo’s parochial school and Elder High School from 1932 to 1934.
-He did not graduate from Elder High School (until later) because in his early years there the unspeakable happened and his father committed Suicide.
+He attended St. Leo’s parochial grade school and then Elder High School from 1932 to 1934.
+He did not graduate from Elder High School (until later) because in his early years there the unspeakable happened and his father took his own life.
 Carl was forced to leave school and seek employment to help support the family.
-He started working at age fifteen and was never unemployed, even during the depression years.
+He began working at age fifteen and was never unemployed, even during the depression years.
 I do not have a clear understanding of how his time was spent from 1934 until 1943.
 I do know that some of it was spent as a member of the Civilian Conservation Corps and part of it was spent as a merchant marine.

 After graduating Recruit School in February of 1946 he was transferred to his first of many assignments.
 His first assignment was to the Highway Safety Bureau.
 He also served in various districts, the Crime Bureau, and the Vice Control Bureau.
 He was promoted to Sergeant in 1951, to Lieutenant in 1953, and to Captain in 1967.
 He retired as a police Captain serving as the Administrative Assistant to the Police Chief in 1971, but his civil service did not end there.
 Following his retirement, he was rehired as the Director of the Program Management Bureau, the first to command a bureau as a civilian.
 During all of this he also found time to complete high school and get a Batchelor of Science Degree from the University of Cincinnati, majoring in Psychology.